tech-advantage/edc-popover-java/README.md

 EdcSwingHelpSingleton.getInstance().createComponent("fr.techad.edc", "help.center", "popover/close1.png");
 ```

+## Fail behavior
+You can customize the popover's behavior when an error occurs with the following property:
+- `SHOWN` The help icon is shown as usual
+- `DISABLED` The help icon is greyed out
+- `HIDDEN` The help icon is completely hidden
+- `ERROR` The help icon is replaced by an exclamation point

+For the popover when an error occurs:
+- `ERROR_SHOWN` An error message is shown in the popover
+- `FRIENDLY_MSG` A friendly and translated message is shown in the popover
+- `NO_POPOVER` No popover appears when the help icon is triggered

+By default, the icon is `SHOWN` and the popover is set to `FRIENDLY_MSG`.

 ## Language selection
 You can set the language for the content and the popover labels by calling the method ``setLanguageCode`` (see the Example section below).